 Competition: Brighthouse Financial vs. AIG

 Brighthouse feels like a small insurance carrier compared to AIG.
 Unlike Brighthouse, AIG offers four different types of life insurance including term, whole, universal, and variable universal life through its subsidiary, American General Life Insurance.
 AIG also has a higher A.M.
-Best rating of A+ with a 2-star rating from J.D.
-Power.
-Customers who want more types of life insurance—except for long-term care, which AIG doesn’t offer —should work with AIG instead of Brighthouse.
+Best rating of A+.
+Customers who want more types of life insurance—except for long-term care, which AIG doesn’t offer—should work with AIG instead of Brighthouse.

 |AM Best rating||A+||A+|